metallb/metallb/website/content/installation/_index.md

 ## Installation with Helm

-{{% notice note %}}
-Due to code review turnaround time, it usually takes a few days after each MetalLB release before the Helm chart is updated in the stable repository.
+{{% notice note %}} Due to code review turnaround time, it usually takes a few days after each MetalLB release before the Helm chart is updated in the stable repository.

-Currently, the Helm chart is **not** up to date with the latest release of MetalLB.
-If you need to use the latest release, please use an alternate installation method.
+If you're coming here shortly after a new release, you may end up installing an older version of MetalLB if you use Helm.
+This mismatch usually gets fixed within 2-3 days.
 {{% /notice %}}

 MetalLB maintains a Helm package in the `stable` package